 Why are these carefully trained algorithms making mistakes that any human listener would find completely laughable?

 It’s all about the data we’ve used to train the software.
 Speech recognition algorithms learn by taking in hundreds of hours of audio and sometimes millions of words of text.
-If that audio or that text doesn’t match up with what you sound like or how you speak, that’s when problems will start to occur.
+If that audio or that text doesn’t match up with what you sound like or how you speak, that’s when voice recognition accuracy issues will arise.

 Humans are very good at focusing on just the voice of the person they’re talking to.
 We’re able to adapt and make allowances for where they’re from or where the conversation is taking place.
 Computers still have a ways to go when it comes to those things.